-Before you try out these two wonderful and effective vegan face masks, make sure you exfoliate your face with warm water and high-quality baking soda in order to remove dead skin cells and promote blood and lymph circulation that will automatically ignite the skin detox process.
+Before you try out these two wonderful and effective vegan face masks, make sure you exfoliate your face with warm water and high-quality baking soda to remove dead skin cells and promote blood and lymph circulation that will automatically ignite the skin detox process.

 And after you wash your face, the best protocol to follow is to massage it gently for 10 minutes with your fingertips, and then apply coconut oil as a moisturizer to finalize the detox treatment.

-Coconut oil is very healthy for skin and does wonders for skin issues, and I have seen how its antiviral and regenerative properties have healed cuts, abrasions, and skin redness almost overnight!
+Coconut oil is very healthy for the skin and does wonders for skin issues, and I have seen how its antiviral and regenerative properties have healed cuts, abrasions, and skin redness almost overnight!

-Detox facial mask that will open up pores and absorb toxins and impurities:
+A detox facial mask that will open up pores and absorb toxins and impurities:

-Prepare a mixture of bentonite clay, activated charcoal, a squeeze of lemon and pure water.
-Apply twice a week and leave on for an hour or longer for a reduction in redness, irritation, itchiness and roughness.
+Prepare a mixture of bentonite clay, activated charcoal, a squeeze of lemon, and pure water.
+Apply twice a week and leave on for an hour or longer for a reduction in redness, irritation, itchiness, and roughness.

 If you happen to have tea tree oil, it is the ideal essential oil to add to the facial mask and to use in small quantities as a proper facial cleanser.
 It is ideal for acne-prone skin and excess oil treatment.

-Facial mask that will help hydrate and nourish your skin with essential nutrients and vitamins:
+A facial mask that will help hydrate and nourish your skin with essential nutrients and vitamins:

-Mix a piece of banana, a pinch of cinnamon, bentonite clay, and chlorella or spirulina together to make a paste.
+Mix a piece of banana, a pinch of cinnamon, bentonite clay, and chlorella or spirulina to make a paste.
 Apply and wash off ideally after an hour!

 The reason I mix chlorella or spirulina is that they are rich in essential nutrients and are excellent for skin health!
 They are also known to absorb heavy metal toxins, which is ideal if you wear make-up or are exposed to environmental pollution.

-5. Skin Regimen for Clear Complexion
+5. Skin Regimen for a Clear Complexion

-Sauna sessions and sweating during exercise are incredibly healthy for skin, because the sweat helps to eliminate body toxins from the deep tissues of the skin and does so by opening pores and letting the skin oxygenate and breathe.
+Sauna sessions and sweating during exercise are incredibly healthy for the skin, because the sweat helps to eliminate body toxins from the deep tissues of the skin and does so by opening pores and letting the skin oxygenate and breathe.

 Just think of being in the mountains and taking a deep breath!
 That’s how happy the skin is when it’s sweating and pushing out the unwanted toxic waste out of the body.